 Let me tell you a secret, it drives me nuts!

 I am not the world’s most patient person.
 Kinda funny that I was called to homeschool right?
 Every eye roll, back talk, and snide remark drive me insane.
 I go from Mary Poppins to The Master(Doctor Who reference if that one confused you) in two seconds flat.
 I’d like to tell you that I have adapted seamlessly to this new hyper-emotional way of life.
 I wish that I could promise you all the tricks to fix it even.
 I can’t…

 In fact, this week I lost my temper.
 Not once or twice.
 Multiple times I forgot that this person shouting and crying at me was not, in fact, a peer but my child.
 For split seconds I handled her like an adult and forgot that she is a child.
 At the end of it all, she is.
 She is both.
 She is a child and is growing up all in one.

 There are however a few things I wish I could tell her.
 Let me clarify that, there are a few things I wish she would listen to me tell her.

 6 Things I wish my preteen knew

-- Tell me what you feel. – I don’t care if it’s one emotion or twenty seven emotions.
+I don’t care if it’s one emotion or twenty-seven emotions.
 I want to know how you feel.
 I want to know what’s going on in your head.
 All I see is anger and eye rolls but I know underneath it there are very real feelings.
 I want to teach you how to handle them but I need to know which ones are at the party first.

-- You don’t have to be everything to everyone. – When I was your age I thought I had to be everything to everyone.
+When I was your age I thought I had to be everything to everyone.
 I lived overwhelmed because I constantly tried to be what everyone around me needed me to be.
 Relax.
 Be you.
 You already have everything you need to be.
-If it doesn’t fit someone else’s needs, that is their problem not yours.
+If it doesn’t fit someone else’s needs, that is their problem, not yours.
 Focus on building the strong areas in yourself and overcoming some of the weaknesses.
 The rest will be what it is.